 But wait, is too much magnesium bad for you?
 Of course it is.
 Your kidneys can only handle so much of this stuff and for sure if you have kidney disease you should limit your intake.
 However, if you are an otherwise healthy person, magnesium supplementation might be helpful, if given in safe doses.
 It may be a great step in helping you kiss those migraines goodbye.

-Tell us about your diet, lifestyle and headaches and Find Your Vous to get your perfect supplement.
+To figure out what vitamins to take to feel better, take our vitamin survey.
+Get a personalized vitamin tailored to your needs.
+Tell us about your diet, lifestyle and headaches and Find Your Vous in our vitamin quiz to get your perfect all in one vitamin.

 Nothing contained herein is intended to be a diagnosis or constitute medical advice.
 The symptoms described in this Blog may be a result of a serious medical condition which requires medical treatment.
 You should consult with your doctor if you are experiencing any of the symptoms mentioned in this Blog and before beginning any vitamin or supplement regimen.